nulvem/remote/README.md

 ### Private key file

-You can put your private key anywhere in the project, just point the key path in the `/config/remote.php` file:
+You can put your private key anywhere in the project, just point the key path in the file `/config/remote.php`:

 ```php
 [